LettError/longboardRoboFontExtension/README.md

-# Boilerplate RoboFont Extension
+# Longboard RoboFont Extension

-A dummy RoboFont extension to demonstrate the [Extension Folder Structure].

-Updated for [RoboFont 4.0].
-Previous versions available as tagged releases.

-Includes a boilerplate [.mechanic] file for extensions hosted on [GitHub]
+This RoboFont extension draws previews of the current DSE2 designspace in the glyph window.

 The extension is set for automated release handling with GitHub Action using the [RoboFont-Extension-action](https://github.com/typemytype/roboFont-Extension-action).